 Understanding the potential financial impact of healthcare in retirement is essential for efficient retirement planning.
 You’ve worked your entire life to build up your nest egg for retirement, you don’t want to let an unexpected medical expense undo the decades of diligent planning that you’ve done.
 By integrating long-term care and health insurance into your overall retirement plan, you can help protect your assets, maintain your lifestyle, and ensure peace of mind.

-Long-Term Care Insurance: What is it and why does it matter?
+Long-Term Care Insurance: what is it and why does it matter?

 Long-term care is a blanket term for a range of services and support that help meet personal care needs over an extended period.
 This type of care is not typically covered by traditional health insurance or Medicare, making it essential for upcoming retirees to consider now.